christina-chang-tw/PyOctal/README.md

 # (3) Running an insertion loss test with pout=10dBm and range=(1550, 1570)nm
 > python -m main iloss -p 10 -r 1550 1570
 ```

+#

+## Debugging issues

+1. f-string formatting method cannot be used is an issues related to the python version.
+Only versions after Python 3.6 adopts f-string format.